SaiK1105/MentalAid_Hub/README.md

-# Mental Aid Hub
+# MindAid Hub

-> Mental Aid Hub is a modern, comprehensive web application that provides confidential and accessible mental health support.
+> MindAid Hub is a modern, comprehensive web application that provides confidential and accessible mental health support.
 It includes self-assessments, an AI mental-health chat, curated resources, and a counsellor booking flow.

 ## Features
 - **Secure Authentication** — Email/password auth powered by Supabase with protected routes for sensitive pages.